gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 - `GRUNTWORK_CODE_ACCESS_TOKEN`: Classic token with READ access to repos.
 This should should be associated with the `CI Read Only` user created in [creating a CI Read only user](#creating-a-ci-read-only-user).
 - `PIPELINES_DISPATCH_TOKEN`: Fine-grained token that only has workflow permissions to execute workflows in the `infrastructure-pipelines` repository.
 This token should be associated with your existing CI user.
-- `INFRA_LIVE_ACCESS_TOKEN`: Fine grained token with READ and WRITE access to your `infrastructure-live` repository.
+- `INFRA_LIVE_ACCESS_TOKEN`: Fine-grained token with READ and WRITE access to your `infrastructure-live` repository.
 This token should be associated with your existing CI user.

-## Creating your infrastructure-pipelines repository
+## Create your infrastructure-pipelines repository

 Pipelines separates code (IaC) and deployment using two different git repositories.
 One repository holds both the deployment code and the AWS account access, and assigns write privileges only to a select group of admins.
 This repository uses OpenID Connect and AWS IAM roles to generate temporary session credentials, avoiding the need to store long-lasting secrets.